rewong03/rewong03_site_source/content/projects/d-gen.md

 ---
+project_page: true
 title: "d-gen"
 author: "Ryan Wong"
 date: "2020-06-01"
 slug: "d-gen"
 language: "Java"
 gh_repo: "https://github.com/raulcf/d-gen"
+short_description: "Generating complex synthetic relational databases using java"
+technologies: ["Java", "Parquet", "PostgreSQL"]
+team: ["Ryan Wong", "Raul Castro-Fernandez"]
+time: "Summer 2020 (10 weeks)"
 ---
+[About]:
 [d-gen](https://github.com/raulcf/d-gen) is a project that I developed as part of the [2020 CDAC Summer Lab](https://cdac.uchicago.edu/engage/summerlab/#project-profiles) under the mentorship of [Professor Raul Castro-Ferenandez](https://raulcastrofernandez.com).
-The purpose of d-gen is to synthetically generate relational databases that adhere to a user-defined schema for the purposes of query testing and optimization.
+The purpose of d-gen is to synthetically generate relational databases that adhere to a user-defined schema for the purposes of query testing and optimization.[END]

+[Problem]:
 [Relational databases](https://en.wikipedia.org/wiki/Relational_database) are databases which contain tables filled with columns and rows of information, which may or may not hold some sort of "relation" to each other.
 For example, in a school's database, you might have a table of student information, containing first name, last name, student ID, etc., and a table containing students enrolled in a specific class.
 Since all students enrolled in a class at a school **must also** be students of that school, there exists a *relationship* between the student information table and class enrollment table, where information in the class enrollment table **must also** exist in the student information table.
 This is an example of one way that data can be "related" in a database, but there exists many other ways.

 {{< figure src="/images/projects/d-gen/example_database.jp2" width=800 caption="Example relational database schema">}}